 SOL offers internship opportunities for law students who are hired through the Pathways Programs, as well as those who receive stipends or academic credit.
 The Department of Labor requires all interns not hired through the Pathways Program to receive the equivalent of $15/hour in funding from an outside source (e.g., academic institution, public interest grant) or to earn academic credit.
 If you are interested in Pathways Program Internships, those opportunities are posted on USAJOBs as they become available.

-What we look for: Applicants must currently be 2Ls and must expect to have completed their 2L year by summer 2024.
+What we look for: Applicants must be 2Ls at the time of their application and must expect to have completed their 2L year by the summer of their internship.
 Applicants must be students in good academic standing with strong writing, research, and analytical skills.
 The OSH Division does not require any specific subject matter fluency.
 However, the ideal candidate should be able to demonstrate the following characteristics in their application and interview:

-How to apply?: Submit a resume, cover letter, current law school transcript (a copy is fine), and a brief (3-5 page) writing sample to Ashley Briefel, Brian Broecker, and Joseph Berndt at OSHinternship@dol.gov.
+How to apply?: We are accepting applications for Summer 2025.
+To apply, submit a resume, cover letter, current law school transcript (a copy is fine), and a brief (3-5 page) writing sample to the OSH Division's Intern Coordinators (Brian Broecker, Joseph Berndt, and LaNita McWilliams) at OSHinternship@dol.gov.

 Diversity & Inclusion: The OSH Division is committed to achieving and sustaining a diverse and inclusive work environment.
 Visit SOL's Diversity and Inclusion Policy webpage for more information.